acoustic-content-samples/sample-custom-workflows-using-webhooks/check-expire-content/README.md

 "Go to `https://www.customer-engagement.ibm.com/content-hub/Authoring/Content/All-Content-And-Assets?bookmark=%2FAuthoring%2FContent%2FAll-Content-And-Assets%2FEdit%2F%3FcontentId%3D<docId>` and check the content for currency." where docId is a variable from the Webhook - the content ID.
 - Select other options such as the label color, member (the user who owns the Trello action) and due date.

 Alternatively, a different notification method, or multiple notifications could be sent here, or a Code step used to send API requests back to the WCH APIs.
 For this, you will need to implement a Code step that will authenticate to the WCH Authoring APIs and then use the Rest APIs to make the desired changes.
-Check out the sample hhttps://github.com/ibm-wch/sample-custom-workflows-using-webhooks/sample-article-create to see how to do this.
+Check out the sample https://github.com/ibm-wch/sample-article-create to see how to do this, though also note that WCH intends to release a more convenient way to achieve this, so stay tuned for that.

 You're done!
 Give it a test.